sudheshk/SimulatorSendDataToEventHub/README.md

 # SimulatorSendDataToEventHub
-You can use this simulator app to send simulated data to eventhub
+You can use this simulator app to send simulated data to eventhub.
+If you want just he executable, download all the files under "Just The App" folder.
+For source code, use "Source Code" folder.

 Before using, ensure that you have provided eventhub connection information in the "Simulate Sensor Events.exe.config" file.
 Following are the configs that need change: